By Steve & Tamami Laser

 In Japan, sales are slated to begin around springtime with RZ, SZ-R, and SZ models (the latter two are powered by the 4-cylinder turbo).
 The European launch for GR Supra begins in late summer with 3.0, 3.0 Pro, and limited-edition 3.0 A90 models.
 The GR Supra will be built by Magna Steyr at its vehicle assembly facility in Graz, Austria.

-News source, photos and video courtesy Toyota Motor Sales, U.S.A., Inc., Toyota Motor Corp., Toyota Motor Europe, and Toyota (GB) PLC
+News source and photos courtesy of Toyota Motor Sales, U.S.A., Inc., Toyota Motor Corp., Toyota Motor Europe, and Toyota (GB) PLC

-Note: Features, specifications, prices, and launch dates for U.S. models are preliminary, subject to change without notice, and do not include delivery, processing and handling fees.
+Note: Features, specifications and launch dates for U.S. models are preliminary and subject to change without notice